Home/Blog/Lifestyle/Ayurveda/Kalonji Seeds (Black Cumin): Uses, Benefits, Side Effects and more!

 Kalonji Seeds (Black Cumin): Uses, Benefits, Side Effects and more!

-Kalonji seeds, also known as black cumin or black seed, are derived from Nigella sativa plant.
-These are tiny black seeds with a long history in traditional medicine and are a popular ingredient in many cuisines across the globe.
-It is crammed full of nutrients and potential health advantages.
-From soothing inflammation to boosting memory, the range of their benefits is truly impressive.
+Kalonji seeds, also known as black cumin or black seed, are derived from the Nigella sativa plant.
+These tiny black seeds have a long history in traditional medicine and are a popular ingredient in many cuisines across the globe.
+They are crammed full of nutrients and potential health advantages, from soothing inflammation to boosting memory.

 Nutritional Value of Kalonji

-When you take a closer look at the nutritional profile of kalonji seeds, it’s easy to understand why they’ve been valued for centuries.
+When you look closer at the nutritional profile of kalonji seeds, it’s easy to understand why they’ve been valued for centuries.
 A mere 100 grams of these tiny black seeds contain:

 NutrientAmount